smahk1/todo_app/README.md

 # todo_app

-A practive flutter project by smahk1
+A practice flutter project by smahk1

 ## What this app does
 -Allows the user to add or remove any task.